Types of Bleeding Disorders and Factor Deficiencies

 Von Willebrand disease.
 National Hemophilia Foundation website. https://www.hemophilia.org/Bleeding-Disorders/Types-of-Bleeding-Disorders/Von-Willebrand-Disease.
 Accessed January 11, 2017.

 This rare disorder, also known as fibrinogen deficiency, affects both platelets and clotting and is found in both males and females.
 The severity of this disorder is related to the amount of fibrinogen present.
-The complete absence of factor I, or afibrinogenemia, usually is discovered in newborns, due to bleeding from the umbilical cord, urinary tract, or central nervous system.
+The complete absence of factor I, or afibrinogenemia, usually is discovered in newborns, due to bleeding from the umbilical cord or after circumcision.
 The incidence of Factor I deficiency is estimated at 1 to 2 per million.

 The Symptoms of Factor I Deficiency